History of Athens: Rise of Macedon

-Hellenistic Athens
+Hellenistic and Roman Athens

+Hellenistic era

 Shortly after the death of Alexander the Great, Antipater and Craterus became joint generals of Greece and Macedonia.
 Athens joined Aetolia and Thessaly in facing their power, known as the Lamian War.
-Craterus fell in a battle against Eumenes in 320 BC, leaving Antipater alone to rule for a year, till his death in 319 BC.
-Athens had a central role in the struggle for his succession, when Antipater's son, Cassander, secured the Piraeus leaving Athens without a source of supplies, to contest Antipeter's successor, Polyperchon.
+Craterus fell in a battle against Eumenes in 320 BC, leaving Antipater alone to rule for a year, until his death in 319 BC.
+Athens had a central role in the struggle for his succession, when Antipater's son, Cassander, secured the Piraeus leaving Athens without a source of supplies, to contest Antipater's successor, Polyperchon.
 To consolidate power against Cassander, Polyperchon restored Athens's democracy, as it was before the Lamian War.
 However, after losing the fleet one year prior, Polyperchon had to flee Macedon when in 316 BC Cassander secured control of Athens.
 Cassander appointed Demetrius of Phalerum as head of the administration of Athens.
 Demetrius remained in power until 307 BC when Cassander's enemy, Demetrius Poliorcetes captured Athens, and Macedon, ending the short-lived Antipatrid dynasty and installing his own.